 PhD Biotechnology Syllabus

 A PhD in Biotechnology is a research-based programme that involves coursework, practical training, seminars, conferences, and presentations.
-Given below is the syllabus from the Regional Centre of Biology:
+Given below is the syllabus from the JNU Delhi:

-A PhD in Biotechnology offers a number of opportunities in the field of medical research, academics, pharmaceutical research, animal research, etc.
+A Biotech PhD offers a number of opportunities in the field of medical research, academics, pharmaceutical research, animal research, etc.

 - One can join a research centre as a Junior Research Fellow (JRF), Senior Research Fellow (SRF), Scientist, or Research Associate in various research centres and industries.